This page explains how nouns and articles work in Brazilian Portuguese, including grammatical gender and how to use definite and indefinite articles.

 Articles in Brazilian Portuguese

-The definite article is used before a noun to indicate that the identity of the noun is known to the listener/reader, this is the equivalent of the in English.
+The appropriate article accompanies a noun according to its gender o for masculine nouns, and a for feminine nouns.
+The definite article is placed before a noun to indicate that the identity of the noun is known to the listener/reader, this is the equivalent of the in English.

 Brazilians use articles in front of nouns much more frequently than people do in English.
-Definite articles are used when referring to a person’s name e.g. o Roberto and to a country e.g. o Brasil.
+Definite articles are used when referring to a person’s name e.g. o Roberto and to a country e.g. o Brasil:

 If a noun is plural, use os for masucline nouns and as for feminine nouns.

-Masculine | Feminine | |
+| Masculine | Feminine | |

-Singular | o | a |
+| Singular | o | a |

-Plural | os | as |
+| Plural | os | as |

 Indefinite articles